jpinckney/zoteri-clone/myNotes.md

 my routes.js was originally a export default() which allowed me to use escaping {routes} jsx. this matters because if i wanted my routes to keep track of anything via state.
 I would need to have routes.js be a class component that can keep track.
 Using routes then becomes <Routes />

+after my third commit i discovered a neat trick called routing params and the match object.
+I originally had a folder with a component for each drop down option (6 of them).
+I deleted all of those drop down routes frome routes.js and replaced it with one route component to Shop.js.
+The route is '/shop/:category'. the /:(name of routing param here) is called the routing parameter which makes my application dynamic, i can now delete all of those other useless components.
+The match object located in Shop.js {this.props.match.params.category} is simply matching the routes with the drop down options that i originally had.
+Clicking on the drop down options still routes me to the proper place.

 /**************/
 /***SERVER***/
 /*************/